LukeGrahamLandry/WrapperLib/README.md

 On forge, make sure to call `fg.deobf` on the dependency.

-**You must relocate my packages when using the shadow plugin, or you will conflict with other mods.**
+**You must relocate my packages when using the shadow plugin, or you will conflict with other mods.
+You must also call `mergeServiceFiles()` for my crossplatform stuff to work.**

 ```groovy
 plugins {